-This second study builds on the results of our previous studies, published in March 2020, offering travel industry professionals a unique opportunity to witness the changes as they happen.
+This second study builds on the results of our previous studies, published in March 202.
+It offers travel industry professionals a unique opportunity to witness the changes as they happen.

 While the previous reports provided hope, this study confirms it, helping DMOs and travel PR professionals to understand how travel writers will figure into recovery efforts – and vice versa.
-Travel professions in media and PR will still be there for the most part, but the way they approach their professions will be altered for the foreseeable future as we all figure out how to operate in this new post-COVID-19 world.
+Travel professions in media and PR will still be there for the most part, but the way they approach their professions has changed for the foreseeable future as we all figure out how to operate in this new post-COVID-19 world.